netdata/blog/blog/2023-07-07-hidden-costs-of-monitoring/index.md

 ### Rapid and Easy Setup

 Netdata’s [automated features](https://www.netdata.cloud/features/rapid-setup-full-automation-easy-to-use/) allow for quick setup and minimal maintenance.
-Its auto-discovery capabilities identify metric data sources instantly, while its [pre-configured alerts](https://learn.netdata.cloud/docs/alerting/) and [ML-powered anomaly detection](https://learn.netdata.cloud/docs/ml-and-troubleshooting/machine-learning-ml-powered-anomaly-detection) facilitate automated oversight.
+Its auto-discovery capabilities identify metrics data sources instantly, while its [pre-configured alerts](https://learn.netdata.cloud/docs/alerting/) and [ML-powered anomaly detection](https://learn.netdata.cloud/docs/ml-and-troubleshooting/machine-learning-ml-powered-anomaly-detection) facilitate automated oversight.
 Furthermore, Netdata supports Infrastructure as Code (IaC) and offers templates for automated deployment of alerts, fostering an environment for advanced automation.
 This rapid setup minimizes the cost of infrastructure and time investment, eliminating the complexity associated with tools like Prometheus and Grafana, offering for free an experience that is similar to commercial solutions.

 ### Easy to Use, Opinionated